1989: Reprise 9 25854-2

 Love Shack follows that.
 I cant say anything more in enthusiastic appreciation of it than has already been said.
 Its just a perfect B-52s song and track.
 Junebug, which closes out Side 1 of the original LP, also wraps up the looking-back part of the album, as I have heard the band members note in interviews since it came out, and, well, Junebug is just pretty silly and maybe best enjoyed by those who live in and/or enjoy the South and its environments.
 Personally, all I get out of it besides general amusement and entertainment is the interesting observation that the letter G as sung by Kate and Cindy in closing refrains of Go!
 Go!
 Go!
 Go!
 Go!
 Go!
 Go!
 Go, Junebug! matches almost exactly the initiating sound of Keith Stricklands guitar chords matching it in counterpart.
 Hey, Im a geek about such things; deal with it.

 So much for Side 1, which is just beautiful and, on the whole, energizing.
-Side 2 takes us off onto a journey, and while its an envigorating and enticing journey, for the most part, it sure leaves us with a semicolon or points of ellipses rather than a period, at the end, and only a Zen-like sense of closure (albeit an effective an welcome one, by the end).
+Side 2 takes us off onto a journey, and while its an envigorating and enticing journey, for the most part, it sure leaves us with a semicolon or points of ellipsis (or perhaps ellipses, come to think of it) rather than a period, at the end, and only a Zen-like sense of closure (albeit an effective and welcome one, by the end).

 The album then wraps up with the quasi-sublime Topaz, which is perhaps meant as a salve or palliative after the ranting of Channel Z but means nothing in itself, being all airy-fairy (a twin, of sorts, to She Brakes for Rainbows, on Bouncing off the Satellites)nice but hardly necessaryand then finally the instrumental (plus minimal ah vocalizations) Follow Your Bliss which, given the year of its release, could hardly be mistaken for anything other than a reference to Joseph Campbells admonition, itself receiving popular exposure just then because of Campbells The Power of Myth collaboration with Bill Moyers.